-Japan has not ratified the Convention against Discrimination in Education (1960).
-The Basic Act on Education states that all children should not be discriminated in the education they receive, because of their race, religion, gender, social status, economic status or family origin.
-The report Building an Inclusive Education System to Form an Inclusive Society published by the MEXT states that:
+Japan has not ratified the 1960 Convention Against Discrimination in Education.
+The Basic Act on Education states that children should not be discriminated against in the education they receive because of their race, religion, gender, social status, economic status or family origin.
+The report Building an Inclusive Education System to Form an Inclusive Society published by MEXT states that:

-In the past, the Law 144/54 provided support for children and students registered at special education schools through provision of books, meals (lunch), transportation fee for commuting and for school trips and educational supplies.
-In 1970, the Basic Law for Persons with Disabilities in 1970 was adopted to "promote welfare of persons with disabilities.
-The Basic Act for Persons with Disabilities (revised in 2011) highlights the importance of a “symbiotic society” in which all citizens, regardless of the disabilities, respect and support each other's.
-This Act provides measures to encourage the participation in the society of persons with disabilities.
-The Basic Act on Education states that all citizens must be given an opportunity to receive education according to their abilities and affirms that national and local governments must provide the necessary educational support so that persons with disabilities can receive education according to their disability.
+In the past, Law 144/54 provided support for children and students registered at special education schools through provision of books, meals (lunch), transportation fees for commuting and school trips, and educational supplies.
+In 1970, the Basic Law for Persons with Disabilities was adopted to ‘promote welfare of persons with disabilities’.
+The Basic Act for Persons with Disabilities (as revised in 2011) highlights the importance of a ‘symbiotic society’ in which all citizens, regardless of disabilities, respect and support each other.
+This act provides measures to encourage the participation in society of persons with disabilities.
+The Basic Act on Education states that all citizens must be given an opportunity to receive education according to their abilities and affirms that national and local governments must provide the necessary education support so that persons with disabilities can receive education according to their disability.

-Article 16 of the Basic Act for Persons with Disabilities (revised in 2011) also states: “We must take necessary measures such as improving and enhancing the content and methods of education while considering that children and students with disabilities are able to receive education with non-disabled children and students as much as possible”.
+Article 16 of the Basic Act for Persons with Disabilities also states: ‘We must take necessary measures such as improving and enhancing the content and methods of education while considering that children and students with disabilities are able to receive education with non-disabled children and students as much as possible’.
 However, there is no other law related to persons with disabilities in education.

 In 2014, Japan ratified the Convention on the Rights of Persons with Disabilities.

-Japan ratified the 1979 Convention on the Elimination of All Forms of Discrimination against Women in 1985.
-The Basic Law for Gender Equality Society (1999) identified five basic principles: respect for the human rights of men and women; participation in planning and decision-making; activities in family life: balancing work with other activities; and international cooperation.
-The government adopted The Basic Plan for Gender Equality which key objects are to raise awareness on gender equality through education and media, develop widespread popular publicity and education campaigns, and study and promote gender equality.
-The MEXT works with the Gender Equality Bureauto make elementary and secondary education students understand the importance of gender equality, while at the same time enhancing education, capacity development and learning opportunities.
-In career guidance, government also promotes a variety of career and occupational choices, considering the gender differences in the university entrance rate.
+Japan ratified the 1979 Convention on the Elimination of All Forms of Discrimination Against Women in 1985.
+The 1999 Basic Law for a Gender Equal Society identified five basic principles: respect for the human rights of men and women; participation in planning and decision making; activities in family life; balancing work with other activities; and international cooperation.
+The government adopted a Basic Plan for Gender Equality whose key objectives are to raise awareness on gender equality through education and media, develop widespread popular publicity and education campaigns, and study and promote gender equality.
+MEXT works with the Gender Equality Bureau to make elementary and secondary education students understand the importance of gender equality, while at the same time enhancing education, capacity development and learning opportunities.
+In terms of career guidance, the government also promotes a variety of career and occupational choices, considering the gender differences in the university entrance rate.

 Ethnic and linguistic groups

 The Japanese government provides Japanese language education free of charge.
 In terms of actual instruction in Japanese as a second or foreign language (JSL), there are two major categories: a topic-type JSL curriculum that sets topics according to children's interests, and a subject-oriented JSL curriculum that fosters the ability to use Japanese to participate in each subject.
-In addition, there is also a study promotion programme, which provides basic learning opportunities in Japanese language and a “study promotion programme for children of foreign residents”.
+In addition, a study promotion programme provides basic learning opportunities in Japanese for children of foreign residents.
 There is relatively little support for ethnic schools.
-Despite the existence of ethnic minorities, the Japanese Constitution contained no provisions for their protection and no general legislation had been adopted to protect them.
+Despite the existence of ethnic minorities, the Japanese Constitution contains no provisions for their protection and no general legislation has been adopted to protect them.